 REMEDIAL ACTIONS:

+In order to give the students additional opportunity to improve their presentation skills, they were asked to present the results of one problem verbally and with a minimum of technical detail.
+The presentation was recorded and submitted to Canvas, and was graded by the faculty teaching FE 620.
+The assignment was individual.

 We are entering a new era of online tools and resources to help students with their writing.
 ChatGPT can be accessed to help correct grammar and demonstrate proper syntax and style.
 Instructors should be careful to assign prompts that require some personal or experiential component from the students to help limit the ways that AI can be utilized for written assignments.
 As always, we encourage all students to visit the Writing & Communications Center for personal feedback and assistance with outlining, writing and proofreading.

 LEARNING OBJECTIVE #2: Students will be able to deliver presentations effectively.